gavinmcfarland/stylup/README.md

 - ### Custom Syntax

-  Customise the syntax used for functional classes by by overiding the default regex pattern. `phtml-utility-class.process(html, null, options)`;
+  Customise the syntax used for functional classes by by overiding the default regex pattern. `stylup.process(html, null, options)`;

   ```js
   // Options